Barclays CEO set to cut jobs, costs in overhaul plan

-LONDON Barclays' (BARC.L) new boss is expected to shrink his investment banking and European operations and stop activities that could damage the troubled British bank's reputation as part of a revival plan to be unveiled on Tuesday.
+LONDON, Feb 12 Barclays' new boss is expected to shrink his investment banking and European operations and stop activities that could damage the troubled British bank's reputation as part of a revival plan to be unveiled on Tuesday.

 He will also promise profound change in standards and culture, criticised as too lax after a $450 million fine for rigging Libor, the mis-selling of products to millions of customers and investigations into whether Barclays provided enough disclosure in fundraisings from Middle East investors.